Investment Office · · 24 min read

 Evaluating Exit Potential During Diligence

-When analyzing any deal, explicitly assess:
+When analysing any deal, explicitly assess:

 • Size and trajectory: Is the company growing toward a scale that attracts strategic acquirers?
 Most corporate buyers want acquisitions above a certain threshold to justify integration costs.